isadoraoliv/Algorithm/README.md

 #### English
 This repository contains explanations and codes of the main algorithms.
-You can find the content in two languages english and portuguese.

 Repository Status: in progress